PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 - - -

-Breakfast was as delicious as the stew the previous evening.
+Breakfast was as delicious, if not more, than the stew the previous evening: eggs, bacon, thick dark bread. and butter.
+Also, she had no idea potatoe could taste as good as this.
 "Do you eat like this all the time?" she asked The Tailor.
+She had finished eating long before The Tailor, and had also managed to surreptitiously sneak one of her saussages into her pocket for later.

-"I try not to.", he replied.
-He pushed his tin plate forward on the table and leaned back; cocking the chair on two legs, so he could lean against the wall, instead of the chair's back.
+"I try not to.", he replied, pushing his empty, tin plate forward.
+He cocked his chair on two legs so he could lean against the wall, instead of the chair's back.

-He looked at Tom.
-"You asked me where I was going?", relaxed against the wall.
+"You asked me where I was going?", settled into a relaxed possition against the wall.
 "I'm a travelling tailor, I just travel."

-Then, as if he had just remembered something, he added, using his finger to make a point: "And I do tailoring."
+Then, as if he had remembered something, he added, using his finger to accentuate: "And I do tailoring."

 "What's tailoring?"; she felt she could ask him.

 He leaned forward, replying mirthfully: "I thought you would never ask.
-Let's go and show you tailoring.", and then he got up and walked out the inn's door, beckoning Tom with his head.
-"Come on.".
-He hurried out with a jaunty stride.
+Let's go and show you tailoring."

+He got up and walked out the inn's door, beckoning Tom with his head.
+"Come on.", leaving her sight with a jaunty walk.
 He was enjoying this.

 Outside, Tom stood ridiculously.
-Her arms out straight and her legs apart.
+Her arms were out straight and her legs apart.
 The Tailor worked under her arm, with pins in his mouth.
 "And I'll do something with your hair." he tried to say.

-"What are you doing?"
-Tom's slight tone of desperation gave The Tailor a clue she wanted more explanation than the word: 'tailoring'.
+"What are you doing?", the tone of desperation giving The Tailor a clue that she wanted more explanation than the word: 'tailoring'.
 He took the pins out of his mouth.

-"I'm bringing in your jumper so it fits better round the shoulders and waist.".
+"I'm bringing your jumper in so it fits better round the shoulders, and waist.".
 After more pause, and a thinking face, he added: "I say fits better, but what I mean is: better than not fitting whatsoever."

 She felt exposed standing like this, but she trusted what The Tailor was doing; it must be important for travelling.
-He worked around each underarm, and similarly on her trousers.
+He sewed around each underarm, and similarly on her trousers.

 Drawing her away from a small pile of fabric, he sat her down, explaining: "Now to sort your hair out!".
 She managed to look at what he had done to her jumper.
 It was less baggy, with a long thick stitch.
 It was well balanced against the other under-arm alteration.
 The excess length of trouser leg had been cut off and seamed, instead of roll-ups.